 Like the Roberto-Suñol adobe, on the site of the Ynitia adobe there is also a larger house that was built later and which passed through several owners before becoming a public trust.
 Up the hill there is also a reconstructed Miwok village that you can visit.

 While the similarities between the two places are obvious, the differences are also notable.
 Roberto Belarmino’s adobe has been lovingly restored, and you can go inside it and get an idea of how Roberto lived.
 Camilo Ynitia’s adobe is in a state of disrepair, although a wooden structure has been built around it to preserve it from the worst effects of the North Bay weather.
 Furthermore, the outdoor signage that accompanies and explains the Olompali site and has suffered the effects of the weather, which makes it difficult to read.

 This is not surprising, since in recent years, the California State Parks have seen drastic cuts to their budgets and their personnel are stretched thin.
 I am a former State Park employee, so it is sometimes disheartening to see, since so many of the cultural resources of California are under the care of the State Parks and so many parks staff members are passionate about taking care of them.

 Unique places like the Roberto – Sunol Adobe and Olompali tell an important story about the history of native peoples in Alta California and how they negotiated the tumultuous time after the secularization of the missions.
-They also help connect that story with the present by providing visitors the details of descendants and subsequent owners of these sites.
+They also help connect that story with the present by providing visitors with the details of descendants and subsequent owners of these sites.